au-ts/cogent/cogent/INSTALL.md

   $> cabal test
 ```

 ### Testing on macOS
-The default `cpp` bundled with macOS isn't compatible with Cogent – running `make examples` will fail.
+To run Cogent examples and some tests, you need a GNU compatible version of `cpp` installed in your `PATH`.
+The default `cpp` installed on `macOS` isn't GNU compatible.

 A solution:
 1. Install Homebrew
 2. Run `brew install gcc`.
 This will create symlinks `gcc-8` and `cpp-8` (or whatever the latest gcc version number is) in `/usr/local/bin` to the newly installed version of `gcc`.
 3. Provided `ls /usr/local/bin/cpp` outputs `No such file or directory`, it should be safe to run `ln -s /usr/local/bin/cpp-8 /usr/local/bin/cpp`.
-4. If `which cpp` doesn't print `/usr/local/bin/cpp` (ie. `/usr/local/bin` isn't early enough in the `PATH` environment variable) , then you can run the command `export PATH=/usr/local/bin/cpp-8:$PATH` in any shell where you want run the examples.
+4. If `which cpp` doesn't print `/usr/local/bin/cpp`, then running `export PATH=/usr/local/bin:$PATH` in any shell where you want run the examples will ensure that the correct version of `cpp` is used.

 Running `make examples` should now be successful.